VACLab/WarApp/README.md

 I created a new Java project in my IDE, then created a subdirectory called “war” into which I copied the WAR file I created in step one.
 Then I created a subdirectory called “lib” in which I placed the JxBrowser and webapp-runner jars.

-Finally, I created a new Java class which I've placed in this github repo: WarApp.java.
+Finally, I created a new Java class which I've placed in this github repo: [WarApp.java](https://github.com/VACLab/WarApp/blob/master/WarApp.java).
 You'll see that it's pretty simple.
 Just one big main() method within which there are four high-level steps.

+The code has just a few key steps:
-First, the war file is launched on a locally-running server using exec.
+1. The war file is launched on a locally-running server using exec.
-Second, a Swing-based Java desktop application is created with just a single JxBrowser as the only UI component.
+2. A Swing-based Java desktop application is created with just a single JxBrowser as the only UI component.
-Third, a listener is added to the Java application to detect when the program is closed.
+3. A listener is added to the Java application to detect when the program is closed.
 In that callback (which only gets called when the app is closed), the locally-running Tomcat server is terminated.
-The fourth and final step is to point the browser to the local web server you just started and make the parent Swing frame visible to the user.
+4. The final step is to point the browser to the local web server you just started and make the parent Swing frame visible to the user.

-Of course, the code above has a hardcoded port and WAR file.
-You could make those configurable if you wish.
-For example, they could be put into a configuration file to make this a truly generic “wrapper” that could be applied to any WAR file.
+The port and WAR filename are hardcoded as local variables in the main method.
+You could, if you wanted to make the code more configurable, put these values into a configuration file.
+That would make this a truly generic “wrapper” that could be re-used for any WAR file without rebuilding.

 ## Step Five: Bundle the Java Application for Your Operating System

 Your software will run locally after step 4.
 However, it will feel like a Java application, not a native app.
 To get over this last hurdle, you can use the Oracle Appbundler.
-I followed these instructions to build a native-looking OS X app for my Macbook Pro.
+[I followed these instructions](http://docs.oracle.com/javase/7/docs/technotes/guides/jweb/packagingAppsForMac.html) to build a native-looking OS X app for my Macbook Pro.
 It sits on the Dock, has its own icon, and come bundled with its own JRE so it runs even on laptops without Java installed.

 ## Conclusion

 These steps have worked for me, but I don’t make any guarantees.
-The best part, in my mind, is the relative simplicity of this approach (just a single main method to code!).
+The best part, in my mind, is the relative simplicity of this approach (just a single main method to code).
 Moreover, it’s 100% compatible with the typical WAR file I’d use to deploy my app on a hosted server.
 That means I can develop the software once, and deploy both online and as a desktop app.
 Code doesn’t get more reusable than that!